SebShep/HelloWorld/README.md

-# This repository is for practising the GitHub Flow My name is Sebastian Shepard
+# This repository is for practicing the GitHub Flow My name is Sebastian Shepard